The Three Dollar Phoenix

 Why was Al in a drug rehab hospital?
 Angie didn’t mention anything about drugs or booze but then, of course, Ed didn’t ask either.
 If he did have a habit, why didn’t Alpert just tell me, thought Ed?
-And why did somebody put him a place like Caramore that costs thousands and is all the way up in New York state and even more puzzling is who’s paying for it?
+And why did somebody put him in a place like Caramore that costs thousands and is all the way up in New York state and even more puzzling is who’s paying for it?
 It sure isn’t Angie from what Ed could see.

 Ed picked up the phone and dialed Alpert’s number.

 He’d waited long enough.
-After a customary greeting from the receptionist, and a long pause, Alpert answered.
+After a customary greeting from the receptionist and a long pause, Alpert answered.

 “Doctor Bennett, I tried to reach you this morning.
 Your phone was busy.

 You were interested in Albert Druse, one of my patients.
 I’m sorry I couldn’t talk to you yesterday but the office was very busy.
 Mr. Druse came to me last week complaining of nausea and fatigue.
 I sent him for several tests.
-Upper and lower GI, blood work, urine and so forth.”
+Upper and lower GI, blood work, urine, and so forth.”

 Alpert spoke in a long string of unbroken sentences with little or no pause separating them.
-It sounded like a sixth grader reciting his part on the opening night of the school play.
+It sounded like a sixth-grader reciting his part on the opening night of the school play.